bradarnst/newcv/src/partials/_experience.md

 #### Senior Technical Lead
 ###### ENMAX Corporation — Calgary, Canada | 2003 - 2004

-As **Senior Technical Lead** on a large migration project—responsible for analysis, technical design and planning, technical implementation, and technical lead of the server, data, user and application moves and redeployments.
+As **Senior Technical Lead** on a large migration project, responsible for analysis, technical design and planning, technical implementation, and technical lead of the server, data, user and application moves and redeployments.
 Led a team of 20 from client, vendor and provider.
 Design, planning and implementation of data/user migration amongst data centres, networks and security: AD, NetApp, and Exchange.

 • 58 applications • Oracle & SQL Server • Windows, Sun/Solaris servers • BizTalk • Exchange • clustered SQL • security-hardened shared web services •